Are you tired of hearing yourself say

 For example, a good friend of mine suffers with poor health.
 He’s very dear to me and over the years I’ve done my best to support and encourage him to take some simple steps to bring better health.
 Although he knows he should do something however and he willingly comes up with steps he could take or would like to take, he never moves beyond that to take action.

 This is a common human dilemma.
 It’s the basis for the Prochaska model of change.
+This model recognises that

 there’s a huge gap between knowing you should do something and acting on that awareness.

 It describes five specific stages that an individual needs to go through before they are ready to take action –